NativeScript/docs/content/plugins/firebase-firestore.md

 }

 massDeleteUsers().then(() =>
-  console.log('All users deleted in a single batch operation.')
+  console.log('All users deleted in a single batch operation.'), )
-)
 ```